tamago-labs/story-build/README.md

 ## Key Features

-We have 20+ MCP tools allow you to use AI for wallet operations, check balances, wrap and unwrap IP tokens, and manage IP projects as follows:
+We have 20+ MCP tools allow you to use AI likes Claude or Cursor.ai for wallet operations, check balances, wrap and unwrap IP tokens, and perform complex IP tasks as follows:

 ### **IP Asset Management**
 - **IP asset registration** Simply by paste URLs with automatic content parsing